-Hepatic angiosarcoma is primarily made up of vessels or lymphatic endothelial cells, so it is made up of abundant vasculature.
-Spindle or pleomorphic cells line or grow into the lumina of pre-existing vascular spaced like sinusoids and terminal hepatic venules, causing hepatocyte atrophy and formation of vascular channels.
+Hepatic angiosarcoma is primarily made up of vessels or lymphatic endothelial cells, so it is composed of abundant vasculature.
+Spindle or pleomorphic cells line or grow into the lumina of preexisting vascular spaced like sinusoids and terminal hepatic venules, causing hepatocyte atrophy and formation of vascular channels.
 It can sometimes form into solid masses of a tumor.
 Hepatic angiosarcoma should be considered when a hepatic bleeding mass is encountered.
 Metastatic spread usually occurs in the lungs and hilar lymph nodes but can also spread to the spleen and bones.

 Histologically, the malignancy is composed of spindle-shaped and polyhedral cells, demonstrating various patterns of vascular channels.
 Solid areas that resemble fibrosarcoma and polynuclear giant cells may also be seen.
 It is common to see tumor invasion of a portal and hepatic vein branches.
 Areas of infarct, atrophy, and fibrosis are also commonly seen as parenchymal loss causes scarring and occlusion of pre-existing vessels.
 CD31, CD34, Ulex europaeus agglutinin I, and factor VIII-related antigen are immunohistochemical markers that can be used to aid diagnosis.
 Due to the highly vascular nature of the tumor, liver biopsy has a high risk of morbidity and mortality.

 Diagnosing hepatic angiosarcoma remains a challenge due to the nonspecificity of symptoms.
 Liver tumors are most commonly detected incidentally on abdominal imaging.
 It is difficult to differentiate hepatic angiosarcoma from other hepatic tumors radiologically due to the hypervascular characteristic of hepatic angiosarcoma.
 Ultrasonography shows multiple nodules or solitary mass with varying echogenicity from necrosis and hemorrhage in hepatic angiosarcoma lesions.
 Many studies concluded that contrast-enhanced computed tomography is the best method for the diagnosis of hepatic angiosarcoma.
 Lesions appear hypodense with multiple patterns of enhancement and postcontrast; the lesions become partly or completely isodense in comparison with the hepatic tissue.
-MRI can also be used to identify hepatic angiosarcoma as it can reflect the hemorrhagic, heterogeneous and hypervascular nature of the lesions.
+MRI can also be used to identify hepatic angiosarcoma as it can reflect the hemorrhagic, heterogeneous, and hypervascular nature of the lesions.